9 Game-Changing Items to Help You Get a Better Night’s Sleep

 We were skeptical about this one, but now that we’ve tried it, we’re officially converts.
 Drink an 8-ounce cup of tart cherry juice in the afternoon and one about an hour before going to sleep.
 It provides a natural source of melatonin and tryptophan, which helps you fall asleep faster and stay asleep longer.

 Story of our lives: It’s freezing, so we bundle up in blankets.
 Then we wake up an hour later covered in sweat, so we throw them off.
 Then, 15 minutes later, we’re freezing again.
-These moisture-wicking PJs from Soma will keep you cozy but cool, even under flannel sheets and a comforter.
+The moisture-wicking PJs from Soma's Cool Nights collection will keep you cozy but cool, even under flannel sheets and a comforter.